Countries That Are Open to COVID-19 Vaccinated Travelers

 Children 10 and younger are also exempt from testing.

 All travelers to the Bahamas are required to apply for a Bahamas Travel Health Visa and opt-in to COVID-19 health insurance.

-Vaccinated travelers heading to Bermuda must apply for a Bermuda COVID-19 Travel Authorization — which includes a negative PCR test for COVID-19 — 1 to 3 days before departure, which must be submitted 24 hours before travel.
+Vaccinated travelers heading to Bermuda must apply for a Bermuda COVID-19 Travel Authorization - which includes a negative PCR test for COVID-19 - one to three days before departure, which must be submitted 24 hours before travel.
 Upon arrival they will be tested for COVID-19 and will be required to quarantine until they receive their results.
-Following a negative test result, vaccinated travelers will not have to quarantine but must test on days 4, 8, and 14 of their trip.
+Following a negative test result, vaccinated travelers will not have to quarantine but must test on days four, eight, and 14 of their trip.